 That year, we dove our butts off, mostly in the cold inland lakes of Michigan and the Great Lakes.
 We both agree that it's one of the best things we've ever done, and it even helped improve our marriage.
 Now, here we are taking trips to the Philippines, Iceland, and Austria for diving and always looking at any body of water we see as a potential new dive site.
 We have managed to work our way from open water divers to rescue divers and have our sights set on technical diving next.
 It's safe to say diving has worked it's way into our DNA.
 It's a part of us now.

 Aaron is an Electrical Engineer at BASF and Lead Photographer for the blog.
-His hobbies are diverse and wide ranging but include diving, photography and home brewing.
+His hobbies are diverse and wide ranging but include diving, photography, wood working, and home brewing.
 He's Meghan's chauffeur for all of their travel, but he doesn't mind since he gets to drive fast on the German Autobahn.
 He is always on the look out for the next big dive trip he wants to take!